Learning Credal Sum-Product Networks

+Probabilistic representations, such as Bayesian and Markov networks, are fundamental to much of statistical machine learning.
+Thus, learning probabilistic representations directly from data is a deep challenge.
+Unfortunately, exact inference in probabilistic graphical models is intractable \citep{valiant1979complexity,DBLP:journals/jair/BacchusDP09}.
+Naturally, then, owing to the intractability of inference, learning also becomes challenging, since learning typically uses inference as a sub-routine \citep{koller2009probabilistic}.
+Moreover, even if such a representation is learned, prediction will suffer because inference has to be approximated.
 Tractable learning is a powerful new paradigm that attempts to learn representations that support efficient probabilistic querying.
 Much of the initial work focused on low tree-width models \citep{bach2002thin}, but later, building on properties such as local structure \citep{chavira2008probabilistic}, data structures such as arithmetic circuits (ACs) emerged.
 These circuit learners can also represent high tree-width models and enable exact inference for a range of queries in time polynomial in the circuit size.
-Sum-product networks (SPNs) \citep{DBLP:journals/corr/abs-1202-3732} are instances of ACs with an elegant recursive structure -- essentially, an SPN is a weighted sum of products of SPNs, and the base case is a leaf node denoting a tractable probability distribution (e.g., a univariate Bernoulli distribution).
+Sum-product networks (SPNs) \citep{poon2011sum} are instances of ACs with an elegant recursive structure -- essentially, an SPN is a weighted sum of products of SPNs, and the base case is a leaf node denoting a tractable probability distribution (e.g., a univariate Bernoulli distribution).
 In so much as deep learning models can be understood as graphical models with multiple hidden variables, SPNs can be seen as a tractable deep architecture.
 Of course, learning the architecture of standard deep models is very challenging \citep{bengio2009learning}, and in contrast, SPNs, by their very design, offer a reliable structure learning paradigm.
 While it is possible to specify SPNs by hand, weight learning is additionally required to obtain a probability distribution, but also the specification of SPNs has to obey conditions of completeness and decomposability, all of which makes structure learning an obvious choice.
-Since SPNs were introduced, a number of structure learning frameworks have been developed for those and related data structures, e.g., \citep{gens2013learning,hsu2017online,liang2017learning}.
-Recently, \citep{DBLP:conf/isipta/MauaCCC17} proposed a unification of the credal network semantics and SPNs, resulting in so-called credal SPNs, and study algorithms and complexity results for inference tasks.
+Since SPNs were introduced, a number of structure learning frameworks have been developed for these and related data structures, e.g., \citep{gens2013learning,hsu2017online,liang2017learning}.
+Such structures are also turning out to be valuable in relational settings: on the one hand, they have served as compilation targets for relational representations \cite{DBLP:conf/uai/FierensBTGR11,Chavira2006}, and on the other, they have also been extended with a relational syntax \cite{DBLP:conf/aaai/NathD15,DBLP:conf/ijcai/BroeckTMDR11}.